19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 (b) such term as the Minister may by regulations prescribe, whether or not the term is part of a descriptor or trade mark, or any figurative or other sign,

-shall be deemed to be a tobacco product that no person shall import, distribute, sell or offer for sale under subsection (1).
+shall be deemed to be a tobacco product that a person must not import into Singapore, or distribute, sell or offer for sale in Singapore, under subsection (1).

 [17/2010]

+[Act 9 of 2016 wef 01/08/2016]

 (3) Subsection (1) shall not apply to the import of tobacco products into Singapore solely for the purpose of taking them out of Singapore, whether on the same conveyance on which they were brought into Singapore or on another conveyance and whether or not they are landed and kept in any place in Singapore pending their being taken out of Singapore.